-Ivanka Trump Perfume Sales Soar – Did America Thumb Its Nose At Nordstrom?
+Ivanka Trump Perfume Sales Soar: Did America Thumb Its Nose At Nordstrom?
 [Opinion]

 — The Great USA (@Michell16942714) March 8, 2017

-Donald Trump saw this as Ivanka being treated “so unfairly” by the company, as did his top adviser Kellyanne Conway.
-The president’s adviser was so peeved over Ivanka’s products being ousted from the store that she got into a little bit of hot water voicing her thoughts.
+Donald Trump saw this as Ivanka being treated “so unfairly” by the company, as did his top adviser, Kellyanne Conway.
+The president’s adviser was so peeved over Ivanka’s products being ousted from the store that she got into some hot water by voicing her thoughts.
 During an interview on national television, Conway advocated for America to buy Ivanka’s products, starting a firestorm with Trump’s critics.

-Conway was counselled by the lawyers at the White House for what was seen by Trump’s critics as a sales pitch for Ivanka’s wares.
+Conway was counseled by the lawyers at the White House for what was seen by Trump’s critics as a sales pitch for Ivanka’s wares.
 What America was seeing was Kellyanne Conway spitting tacks over Ivanka allegedly being targeted because she is the daughter of Donald Trump.

 Whether it was the news alleging that Ivanka had been slighted or Kellyanne’s urging American to buy Ivanka’s products, something worked.
-On Saturday two of the Ivanka Trump Parfum products took up the number one and number two spots of Amazon’s best selling Women’s eau de parfum.
-Ivanka’s spray parfum was number one, followed by the parfum in a roller as number two.
+On Saturday two of the Ivanka Trump Parfum products took up the number one and number two spots of Amazon’s best-selling Women’s Eau de Parfum.
+Ivanka’s spray perfume was number one, followed by the perfume in a roller as number two.

 #GrabYourWallet yippee.
 Sales of Ivanka Trump's perfume soar after Nordstrom row #MAGA #BuildTheWall #draintheswamp @IvankaTrump pic.twitter.com/d1P2BOYf79